-2. Exploratory analysis
+2. Exploratory Analysis

-We have weekly deposition and precipitation data for the 52 weeks in the year 2001 from 128 sites in eastern USA; see Fig. 1 for their locations.
-We use data from n = 120 sites for model estimation and prediction and the data for the remaining eight sites are used for validation.
-The validation sites are marked as A-H in Fig. 1 and have been chosen on the basis of several considerations.
+We have weekly deposition and precipitation data for the 52 weeks in the year 2001 from 128 sites in the eastern U.S., see Figure 1 for their locations.
+We use data from n = 120 sites for model estimation and prediction and the data for remaining 8 sites are used for validation.
+The validation sites are marked as A-H in Figure 1 and have been chosen based on several considerations.
 The eight sites are spread across the study region without forming clusters.
-The validation sites are some distance away from nearest data sites; in fact the distance between a validation site and its nearest data site ranges from 40 km to 186 km.
-More specifically, sites A and D are chosen because they fall in a high precipitation area (see Fig. 2 for the annual precipitation map).
-Site H is chosen because it is in an area where annual deposition is higher than average.
-There are nine missing observations (out of a total of 416 = 8 × 52) in the validation data set, most of which are for week 52, the end of the year holiday period in the USA.
+The validation sites are some distance away from nearest data sites, in fact the distance between a validation site and its nearest data site ranges from 40 kilometres to 186 kilometres.
+More specifically, sites A and D are chosen because they fall in a high precipitation area (see Figure 2 for the annual precipitation map).
+Site H is chosen because it is in an area where annual deposition is higher than the average.
+There are 9 missing observations (out of a total of $416 = 8 \times 52$) in the validation data set most of which are for week 52, the end of the year holiday period in the USA.

-There are $6240 \ (= 120 \times 52)$ observations in our modelling data set in total.
-For precipitation and deposition, $536 \ (\approx 8.6\%)$ of these were missing.
-The precipitation and deposition values in 507 location-week combinations (out of the remaining 5704) were 0.
+There are 6240 (=120×52) total number of observations in our modelling data set.
+For precipitation, 536 ($\approx 8.6\%$) of these were missing.
+The deposition values in these 536 location-week combinations were also missing.
+The precipitation and deposition values in 507 location-week combinations (out of the remaining 5704) were zero.
 The deposition values in additional 119 location-week combinations were also recorded as missing.
 Hence, there are 655 location-week combinations ($\approx 10.5\%$) where deposition values were missing.
-We note that at each location and week combination either both the two types of deposition values are positive or both are 0, i.e. one cannot be 0 without the other being 0 as well.
+We note that at each location and week combination either both the two types of deposition values are positive or both are zero, i.e. one cannot be zero without the other being zero as well.
 We also note that positive precipitation necessarily implies positive deposition (which sometimes can be very small).